OAT 30th Annual Show & Competition

 • Breakthrough Award - trophy and $100 gift certificate from Breakthrough Magazine

-• Best All-Around Taxidermist - trophy and $100 cash for the the highest combined score with a gamehead, lifesize, bird, and fish/reptile
+• Best All-Around Taxidermist - trophy and $100 cash for the the highest combined score with a gamehead, lifesize, bird, and fish/reptile.
+Other restrictions apply.

 • Research Mannikins Best Gamehead - trophy and $200 Merchandise Certificate

-• Highest Scoring Masters - $100 cash from OAT
+• OHA Highest Scoring Masters - $100 cash from OAT

-• Highest Scoring Open - $100 cash fom OAT
+• OHA Highest Scoring Open - $100 cash fom OAT

-• Highest Scoring Youth - $50 cash from OAT
+• OHA Highest Scoring Youth - $50 cash from OAT

 • Best Kick-Ass Mount - trophy awarded to the taxidermists’ choice